baymac/baymac.github.io/_posts/2019-05-24-project-workflow-for-gsoc.md

 #### Graphical Tool to visualise the git flow

-We will also use `GitKraken Linux Client` to manage the git commits, tags, branches etc. Personally I find it helpful.
+We will also use `GitKraken Linux Client` to manage commits, tags, branches etc. Personally I find it helpful.

 There are other options like `GitHub Desktop`, `Smart Git`, `Tower 2` etc.